Arushi-code/Twitter_sentiment_Analyzer/README.md

 B.Tech Student | AI & Machine Learning Enthusiast

 📜 License
-This project is for educational and internship portfolio use.
+This project is for educational and internship portfolio use